-- Payment to Independent Contractor Questionnaire and Indemnification Form, in conjunction with an original invoice (when service is being provided by an individual or small business outside of the University)
+- Independent Contractor Questionnaire and Confirmation of Information and Indemnification Agreement (these forms are found in eShop), in conjunction with an original invoice (when service is being provided by an individual or small business outside of the University)

 The following are not acceptable as backup documentation on their own, but may be acceptable in conjunction with one of the items listed above: